Or How Bodaq Interior Film is Different from What You are Used to

 Table of Contents

-This myth is not unfounded.
-In the early 2000s, the vinyl film was a simple, cheap and low-quality solution, but in 2022, the film is used even for premium surface solutions.
-Businesses tend to use film, as it is a quick and effective way of renovation, which saves a huge amount of money for the same result.
+This myth was not unfounded because, in the early 2000s, the vinyl film was a simple, cheap, and low-quality solution.
+However, in 2022, the film is a premium surface solution that imitates natural surfaces so precisely that even a keen eye cannot spot a difference.
+All sorts of businesses tend to use Bodaq film, as it is a quick and effective way to renovate an existing surface or cover a new one.
+It helps save an impressive amount of money without drawbacks to the final result.

-In the pictures below, you can see how the vinyl film looks.
+In the pictures below, you can see how the modern interior film looks.

-Myth #2: It can’t be installed close to hot and humid areas.
+Myth #2: The film cannot be installed near hot or humid areas.

-Also, Bodaq Interior Film meets a high Class A (Class I) fire and smoke ratings – the lowest fire spread rate and minimal smoke production.
-This means that Bodaq can be installed in high-risk areas – airports, elevators, healthcare facilities, hospitality amenities, transport, fireplaces, etc.
+Also, Bodaq Interior Film meets a high-Class A (Class I) fire and smoke ratings – the lowest fire spread rate and minimal smoke production.
+It means that Bodaq is a perfect surfacing solution for high-risk areas – airports, elevators, healthcare facilities, hospitality amenities, transport, fireplaces, etc.